 Because of my sMothering obsession, I had watched this thing spread, and the panic which spread with it.
-I had started doing what WHO said and buying one of two extra canned food or non perishable items.
-I began talking to the kids about what to do and what we would do in the eventuality of Coronavirus coming our way.
-I also began talking to my staff.
+I did what WHO said and buying one of two extra canned food or non perishable items.
+I talked to the kids about what to do and what we would do in the eventuality of Coronavirus coming our way.
+I prepped to my staff.

 One of my mottos has long been: prepare for the worst, hope for the best.

-My son was relaying to us how the Spaniards were just going on with their business and laughing at the rest of the world, while I was telling him that we’d help support him when the schools closed.
+My son told us how the Spaniards went on with their business and laughing at the rest of the world, while I said we’d help support him when the schools closed.
 We talked through whether he should come home or wait it out.
-Of course, he would stay, he has such joy being in Madrid.
+Of course, he stayed, he has such joy being in Madrid.

-My daughter was also buying extra canned food, here and there, while being a little upset that some of the students were not taking it serious.
+My daughter bought extra canned food, here and there, while being a little upset that some of the students were not taking it serious.
 Of course I told her not to begrudge them that, just keep preparing and hope they were wrong.

 Even so, when the first case was confirmed in our rural county, I still had a crises of conscience.
 We were buttoned up, sanitizing, and spread out at work, some even working from home in their pjs.
 Once a local bank closed its lobby on Wednesday, March 18, we did the same, greatly reducing the in-and-out traffic, though we allowed the previously scheduled in office closings.